 For more info, and links to technical specs, standards bodies, and organizations that promote the Open Document Format (superset of ODT), see here.

-Ancestral Author Plus gives you the additional flexibility to rearrange where categories of information appear in the output document.
+Ancestral Author Plus allow users to change words and phrases used in the output text.
+It also gives you the additional flexibility to rearrange where categories of information appear in the output document.
 For example, some people prefer to see notes before the list of children.
 Others would rather see notes afterward.
 This is easily accomplished in Ancestral Author Plus.